t-ginnis/SIGMA_docs/docs/source/tutorials.rst

 * ``ratio_to_be_shown`` - the proportion of points in latent space to plot - for datasets containing many points, the interactive widget may run slowly.
 This can be improved by reducing the number of points in the plot, by setting ``ratio_to_be_shown`` to 0.5 for example.
 * ``alpha_cluster_map`` - the transparency of the cluster map, that is overlayed ontop of the naviagtion image from the dataset contained in the PixelSegmenter - in our case, this is the ``sem`` dataset loaded at the start.

+This produces an interactive widget.
+Regions of latent space can be highlighted.
+The corresponding regions of the sample will be highligted, and the composition of this region is indicated by the bar chart of the X-Ray line intensities.
+Regions of the sample can also be highlighted, to see which regions of latent space these correspond to.

 Saving the Clustering